-The EPL overlaps three communal conservancies, namely Sorris-Sorris, Doro !nawas and Doro !nawas/Uibasen Twyfelfontein JMA.
+The EPL overlaps two communal conservancies, Tsiseb and Doro!
+Nawas.
 A communal conservancy represents a conservation area that is managed by a local community that aims to manage the natural resources within their conservancy in a sustainable way to generate returns and other benefits (MET/NACSO, 2018).
 The locals of these communities are mainly employed by lodges, camps, farms, or the local's farm with livestock in the area.
-Tourism and consumptive wildlife use are the main benefit contributor to these local communities, in addition, income generated from plant products and local crafts (MET/NACSO,2018).
+Tourism and consumptive wildlife use are the main benefit contributor to these local communities, in addition, income generated from plant products and local crafts (MET/NACSO, 2018).